NavigationContentFooter

 In our previous tutorial we used a Deployment object to deploy a stateless application.
 In this tutorial, we will use a StatefulSet object to deploy a stateful application.

 Both Deployments and StatefulSets manage the deployment and scaling of a set of pods with identical replications of a containerized application.
 But StatefulSets can also provision and manage persistent storage for their pods, via PersistentVolumeClaims.
-What’s more, in order to ensure data consistency and synchronicity as pods read and write to storage, the pods of a StatefulSet have sticky, persistent identities as shown below:
+What’s more, to ensure data consistency and synchronicity as pods read and write to storage, the pods of a StatefulSet have sticky, persistent identities as shown below:

 Step 1: Create StatefulSet from YAML manifest